-Standard Radiator Cooling uses a set mounted radiator and engine pusher fan to cool the engine.
+Standard Radiator Cooling uses a set mounted radiator and engine pusher fan to cool engine water jacket.
 Air travels from the generator end of the set, across the engine and out through the radiator.
-An integral discharge duct adapter flange surrounds the radiator grille.
+An integral discharge duct adapter flange surrounds the radiator grille.]